marthymaisog/birthday_api/AWS_Diagram.md

 ---

-# This Terraform setup ensures a highly available and resilient AWS deployment for the Titan OS application.
-Let me know if you need additional refinements! 🚀
+# This Terraform setup ensures a highly available and resilient AWS deployment 🚀